DeeNewcum/termdetect/doc/fingerprint_db.md

 <tr><td><tt>s_screen_size
     <td>The size of the screen, in pixels.†   Note that this is a guesstimate, and it's sometimes off by a small amount.
 Generally, the smaller your font, the more accurate this is.

+<tr><td><tt>s_window_pos
+    <td>The position of the upper-left corner of the terminal, in pixels.†

 <tr><td><tt>s_fingerprint_name
     <td>The internal identifier that termdetect uses for your current terminal.
-This is [similar to what you see in $TERM, but is often more specific.](/DeeNewcum/termdetect/blob/master/doc/fingerprint_db.md#how-the-term-value-is-determined)
+This is similar to what you see in $TERM, but is often more specific. (see the "How the $TERM value is determined" section above)
-        <br>This can't be used in the fingerprints database.
-It is useful only in combination with the   `--result=s_fingerprint_name`  flag.
+        <p>This can't be used in the fingerprints database, it can only be used with the <tt>--result=s_fingerprint_name</tt>  flag.

 </table>